Trivia: The Name's The Same

 - Hey, It's That Guy!:

-Robert Q. Lewis was rather famous during the 1950s, with Name being his most well-known series.
+- Robert Q. Lewis was rather famous during the 1950s, with The Name's the Same being his best-known series.
 He frequently appeared as a panelist on CBS' What's My Line? and the 1970s Match Game.

-Dennis James is well-known for hosting a myriad of games spanning from 1946-77.
+- Dennis James is well-known for hosting a myriad of games spanning from 1946 to 1977.
 Most of his work has been destroyed, except for two shows — Name (five months) and another game (five years, becoming James' longest-running game and his last).
-Due to a few legalproblems, however, James is typically associated with Name instead.
+Due to a few legal problems, however, James is typically associated with Name instead.

-Keep Circulating the Tapes: Several episodes aired by GSN also circulate in their unedited forms (i.e., with original commercials), and can be found on some public-domain DVD compilations or among collectors.
-One of these episodes is April 25, 1955.
+- Keep Circulating the Tapes: Several episodes aired by GSN also circulate in their unedited forms (i.e., with original commercials), and can be found on some public-domain DVD compilations or among collectors.
+One of these episodes is the broadcast of April 25, 1955.

 - Missing Episode: The first eight months, as the earliest episode GSN has aired (and the one which began a 2008 run of the series) was from August 6, 1952 note .
 Several other episodes from 1952 to 1955 are also missing.
 Here's a comprehensive list.

 - Name's the Same: Quite possibly the Trope Namer.

 - Real-Life Relative: Two examples back to back on April 18, 1955.
 First, Ray Goulding's son appeared as the first contestant, his card reading "Ray's Son (Bob had nothing to do with it)"; then that night's guest, Leo Durocher, had a "Secret Wish" that was guessed by his wife on the panel (Lorraine Day).